rdormer/yanbi-ml/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/rdormer/yanbi-ml.
+Bug reports, corrections of any tragic mathematical misunderstandings, and pull requests are welcome on GitHub at https://github.com/rdormer/yanbi-ml.

 ## License